-- Any Webster University graduate courses taken that are not applied toward a graduate or undergraduate degree, may be counted toward the completion of an Advanced Graduate Certificate (AGC) program provided that the courses are appropriate and relevant to that specific Advanced Graduate Certificate.
+- Any Webster University graduate courses taken that are not applied toward a graduate or undergraduate degree, may be counted toward the completion of an Advanced Graduate Certificate (AGC) program provided that the courses are appropriate and relevant to that specific degree program.

 - All AGC coursework must have a grade of B- or better.

-- Any graduate coursework completed may not be counted to two different certificate programs.
+- Any graduate coursework completed may not be counted for two different certificate programs.

 - Courses may not be transferred from another university into any Webster University Advanced Graduate Certificate (AGC) program.

-Choose at least one course (3 hours) from Cluster One-Child and Adolescent Development and Learning:
+Choose at least one course (3 hours) course from Cluster One: Child and Adolescent Development and Learning:

 - EPSY 5816 Advanced Child Development (2-3 hours)

 - EPSY 5540 Psychology of Early Adolescence (3 hours)